(Update: Weeknd was granted summary judgment. See note at bottom of this month old post.)

 So I’ll look forward to seeing how this goes.
 And I’ll try to come back and fortify this with some written examples of my thinking.
 But leaving it here for now, and of course, welcome your thoughts.

 ***** And now, July 24th, I can update it further still… SUMMARY JUDGEMENT.
 What?!
 I’ll say this quickly, this went away too easily.
-The musicology is debatable, but if indeed it’s Blondie and James Bond being argued, that’s not going to negate fourteen consecutive notes in a chorus; not as a matter of fact.
+The musicology is debatable, but if indeed it’s just Blondie and Garbage’s James Bond being argued, that’s not going to negate fourteen consecutive notes in a chorus; not as a matter of fact.
 Something here doesn’t gel for me.